-Whom does a fast food provider call when they need to update their restaurant walk-in cooler and walk‑in freezer?
-Refrigerated Specialists, Inc. The same people you can call for your needs.
+Who does a fast food provider call when they need to update their restaurant walk-in cooler and walk‑in freezer?
+Refrigerated Specialist, Inc. The same people you can call for your needs.

-In Waxahachie, Texas earlier this year, Chick-fil-A closed its store for a 4 weeks makeover.
+In Waxahachie, Texas earlier this year, Chick-fil-A closed its store for a four week makeover.

-They added 700 square feet of new space.
-Completely revamped the kitchen and front of house areas.
-This included a double drive-thru line and ripping out all the old and installing all new equipment.
+They added 700 square feet of new space and completely revamped the kitchen and front of house areas.
+This included a double drive-thru line and ripping out all the old equipment and installing all new equipment.